 WUSC, a non profit international organisation improves education, employment, and empowerment opportunities for youth.
 Working with a diverse network of students, volunteers, institutions, governments, and businesses, WUSC fosters youth-centered solutions to overcome inequality and exclusion.
 WUSC is supporting the T-TEL programme with international volunteers who are serving as Teaching and Learning Advisers in Ghana's public Colleges of Education.

 Voluntary Services Overseas (VSO)

 VSO’s experience in Ghana includes support to teacher training colleges, support to special education, national volunteering and links exchanges.
 We have added VSO to our consortium because of their ability to provide value for money through the provision of volunteers who have a strong track record within their own education systems, but wish now to share their experience in places that need it.
-In G-PASS, VSO will provide us with candidates with strong credentials in training and mentoring of other teachers.
+Under T-TEL, VSO is supporting the programme with candidates who have strong credentials in training and mentoring of other teachers.